November Update!

 • What is the most important point that the author is trying to make in his/her writing? (the “main idea”)

-• What was your favorite part?
+• What was your favourite part?
 Why?

 • If you could change one part, what would you change?